torchnyu/blog/_posts/2021-03-19-the-value-of-niches.md

 Of course, gaining this knowledge takes work.
 I had to learn from different sources, work on side projects, bang my head against the wall (proverbally), etc. But it's not an impossible amount of work.
-Indeed, I've met other college students who have done the same or more.
+I've met other college students who have done the same or more.
 It's the focus and specificity of the work that makes it unusual.